BranchMetrics/branch-deep-linking-public-api/README.md

 : A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc

 **type** _optional_
-: Set type to 1, to make the URL a one-time use URL.
-It won't deep link after 1 successful link
+: ADVANCED: Set type to 1, to make the URL a one-time use URL.
+It won't deep link after 1 successful deep link

 #### Returns